Section Two: Student Rights and Responsibilities

 The following Student Community Standards are applicable to individuals during all periods of enrollment following the submission of an admissions application and including institutional or approved breaks from the University.
-Regardless of whether an individual has applied to or enrolled at the University, any concerns relating to sexual misconduct or discrimination are addressed in the sections entitled Notice of Nondiscrimination, Sexual Harassment and Civil Rights Infringement, Complaints Concerning Discrimination and/or Harassment, Procedures for Complaints Regarding Sexual Misconduct and Procedures for Student Complaints.
+Regardless of whether an individual has applied to or enrolled at the University, any concerns relating to sexual misconduct or discrimination are addressed in the sections entitled Notice of Nondiscrimination, Sexual Harassment and Civil Rights Infringement, Complaints Concerning Discrimination, Harassment, and/or Retaliation, Procedures for Complaints Regarding Sexual Misconduct and Procedures for Student Complaints.

 Ashford University is responsible for creating and maintaining an environment that is conducive to the pursuit of learning and living and to the development of students as scholars and citizens.
 Ashford University is committed to preserving the exercise of freedom of inquiry, freedom of thought, freedom of discussion and expression, and the right of peaceful assembly.
 Each student shall enjoy certain freedoms as a member of the academic community and should exercise his or her freedoms with responsibility.
 The responsibility to secure and maintain conditions conducive to the freedom to learn is shared by all members of the University community.

 University policies are necessary to safeguard the mission of Ashford University, thus protecting the freedom of students to learn without undue interference by others.
 If misconduct occurs, the University community must respond in ways that protect the rights and freedoms of all members of the community.
 The welfare and development of the individual student are primary concerns.
 To fulfill its function as an educational institution and to protect the rights of all the members of the University community, the University has the right and the duty to maintain order within the University and to exclude persons who disrupt the educational process.
 When necessary, the University will call upon the local, state, and/or federal authorities to maintain order.